 Public speakers, clergy, auctioneers, performers are permitted to remove their face covering indoors when they need to speak or perform to a group, however they must remain at least 4 metres from the group, and/or separated by an impermeable barrier.
 In addition, performers or speakers must maintain a distance of 2 metres between themselves and other performers whenever possible.

-Who do I call if I want to report an enclosed public space that is not requiring customers wear a face covering?
+Who do I call if I want to report an indoor business/establishment that is not requiring customers wear a face covering?

-Can a person be refused service for not wearing a face covering?
+Can a person be refused entry to a business/establishment for not wearing a face covering?

 What is HPEPH doing to support individuals who are unable to wear a face covering?

-HPEPH recognizes that certain individuals may be unable to wear or access a face covering.
-HPEPH does not expect establishments to request proof of exemption from these individuals.
-HPEPH continues to ask for the cooperation of establishments and community members to carry out these instructions with respect and kindness.
+HPEPH recognizes that certain individuals may be unable to wear a face covering.
+While individuals should indicate why they are exempt from these requirements, there is no need for establishments to request proof of exemption from these individuals.
+HPEPH continues to ask for the cooperation of establishments and community members to carry out these requirements with respect and kindness.

 What is the evidence available that supports wearing of face coverings?